 - a.
 General Room/Fund Notes.
 There are two note fields provided on the room screens.
 The first note field is found on the Room Overview Area Type screen and is used for notes that apply to the room in general.
 The second note field is provided on the Room Occupancy screen and is at the end of each line of fund data.
 The comments entered in the Room Occupancy screen note fields should be specific to the fund line on which they are entered. - b.
 Specific Room Use Descriptions.
 An example of using the general room note would be to provide more specific data about a room that is not known from looking at the assigned area type.
 Many different types of rooms may be coded with an area type of 3150 Office Service; those spaces may actually be interior office hallways, break rooms, office kitchens, supply closets, etc. You may want to use the note field to specify the more descriptive use of the room that is not evident from looking at the 3150 Office Service area type. - c.
 Research Space Notes.
 There are a few situations related to research spaces that need additional clarification for F&A processing.
 If you have spaces used by research projects on your inventory, please enter special notes.
 The specific information that should be provided in the Note Field for research-related spaces is described below: - Shared Equipment Rooms If a room is used by multiple investigators, you do not have to put the names of all occupants.
 Please state in the Notes field (Room Overview screen) that the room is a Shared Equipment Room. - Patient Care If a room is used for patient care, please state so in the Notes field (Room Overview screen).
-Do not list occupant names. - Vacant Space If a research space room is not being used now and has been vacant for more than six months of Fiscal Year 20YR, please state so in the Notes field (Room Occupancy screen).
-Do not list the occupants. - Visitors/Not Paid If there is anyone in the room that is not being paid (such as faculty emeritus or visiting professor), please state so in the Notes field.
-Include in the Notes field (Room Overview screen) the portion of time that person spent in the room in Fiscal Year 2008 (such as .50 FTE, .30 FTE, 2 weeks, etc.). - Departmental Recharge Center If a room is a departmental recharge center (area type 5905), put the name of the recharge center (such as electronic repair shop, chemical supply room, DNA sequencing, etc.) in the Note field (Room Overview screen). - Other If there is anything else that would be helpful for us to know, please include this information in the Notes field.
+Do not list occupant names. - Vacant Space If a research space is not currently being used, but was used during part of the survey year, you must account for that usage.
+Do not mark the room as vacant. - Visitors/Not Paid If there is anyone in the room that is not being paid (such as faculty emeritus or visiting professor), please state so in the Notes field.
+Include in the Notes field (Room Overview screen) the portion of time that person spent in the room in the survey year (such as .50 FTE, .30 FTE, 2 weeks, etc.). - Departmental Recharge Center If a room is a departmental recharge center (area type 5905), put the name of the recharge center (such as electronic repair shop, chemical supply room, DNA sequencing, etc.) in the Note field (Room Overview screen).
+See Appendix G for Recharge Center instructions (iris.tennessee.edu/iris/real-estate/). - Other If there is anything else that would be helpful for the F&A review preparers to know, please include this information in the Notes field.
 For example, any personnel that are paid from other departments that are using your department's room.

-11. Marking a Room 'Finished' when Updates are Complete
+11. Marking a Room 'Finished' When Updates Are Complete